-The amazing variety of festivals in and around the Western Cape is evidence of the fact that Capetonians like to celebrate.
+The amazing variety of festivals in the Cape is evidence of the fact that Capetonians like to celebrate.
 Having recently experienced the epic, eco-friendly Rocking the Daisies music festival in Darling, I can attest to the fact Cape Town’s party spirit is alive and well.

 Capetonians don’t just rock ‘n roll however.
 From the Whale Festival in Hermanus, celebrating the town’s status as one of the whale watching sites in the Southern Hemisphere, to the Cape Town International Jazz festival, bringing the best performers from all over the globe, it seems every taste is accommodated.